ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 1. Works in online and offline mode to capture data
 1. Provides option to transfer data to server when online and helps in uninterrupted registrations
 1. Client has the ability to update itself for patch upgrades (bug fixes/enhancements) in a remote way.
 There could be hundreds of client instances running on laptops/desktops.
 Updates on all of them are controlled by the client and a central server.
-1. Registration client is secured such that it cannot be tampered and misused
+1. Registration client is secured such that it cannot be tampered with or misused

 [Detailed functional specifications of registration services](FRS-Registration-Services)